jaco-uoeo/jaco-uoeo.github.io/machine_learning/README.md

 # Machine Learning

 Machine learning is a way for computers to learn from data and improve over time without being explicitly programmed.
-It's a key part of artificial intelligence, helping machines make decisions, recognize patterns, and adapt.
+It's a key part of artificial intelligence, helping machines make decisions, recognise patterns, and adapt.
 This module's overarching learning outcomes included the following elements:

 - Identify and evaluate the legal, social, ethical, and professional responsibilities that machine learning practitioners must navigate.
 - Assess the suitability and limitations of various datasets when applying machine learning algorithms.
 - Implement and thoughtfully evaluate machine learning methods in real-world scenarios, especially those involving uncertainty or technical risks.
-- Build and apply collaborative skills to contribute effectively within a remote development team, embracing realistic team dynamics and organizational structures.
+- Build and apply collaborative skills to contribute effectively within a remote development team, embracing realistic team dynamics and organisational structures.

 ## Technical activities